 This will ensure safety to those who are inside the building because it is less likely that an intruder will be able to enter unnoticed.
 Although multiple doors are important for emergency exits, it is important to keep each door monitored or secured and to not neglect these exits simply because they are used less often.

 Appearance over Safety

-As mentioned in the beginning of this post, it’s a common mistake to put too much emphasis on the aesthetic appeal of the building and neglecting to ensure that it is meeting the proper safety requirements.
+As mentioned at the beginning of this post, it’s a common mistake to put too much emphasis on the aesthetic appeal of the building and neglecting to ensure that it is meeting the proper safety requirements.
 For example, many employers prefer to hide security cameras because they seem junky or do not look appealing.
-This may be a mistake however, because many times an intruder will be deterred if they see the camera initially.
+This may be a mistake however because many times an intruder will be deterred if they see the camera initially.

 Security features can be an unexpected expense, but that does not mean they should be neglected.
 Don’t compromise the safety of your organization, modular construction can integrate practically any necessary security feature to ensure your building occupants remain safe.